-2)-4-2 Funding prospects after the establishment of the center allocated by this subsidy), in in-kind support from Osaka University, including research space and external funds.
+Osaka University actively supports cross-departmental fusion research activities and prioritizes research dedicated to solving social issues.
+The PRIMe will secure about 2 billion yen annually (including the amount allocated by this subsidy), in in-kind support from Osaka University, including research space and external funds.
 In addition, Osaka University has traditionally had strong ties with industry and was established with donations from the private sector in Osaka.
 Following the lead of IFReC, the leading WPI Academy center, PRIMe plans to seek large-scale comprehensive cooperation to support PRIMe from multiple companies and foundations.
 We will steadily advance these connections, with the goal to create a strongly supported research environment where PIs can devote themselves wholly to research.